SdeRodaHusman/UMelt/2. Scripts/README.md

 **Step 4: Prediction**

+This script is used to create the UMelt record, and for all the performance tests.
+It allows for the customization of the time period and region of interest.
+The predictions are saved as an Image Collection in a Google Earth asset.

---> The script can be used as a Python Notebook
+--> The script can only be used as a Python Script, no Google Colab script is provided (yet..., please contact me in case you are interested!).